Reviews You Can Rely On

 The IceMule Jaunt 15 did great in terms of the convenience this cooler offers.
 With a drybag-stye opening at the top, all you have to do is roll it a few times and buckle it shut.
 The Ultra-Tough Muleskin™ Exterior material is thick and sturdy, but you can also use the valve to puff some air into the bag to give it a rounded (and less lumpy) shape.

 Overall, this pack is well insulated, portable, and comfortable, with a padded back and adjustable straps.
-It's also easy to wipe clean and fold flat when you're done with it.
-We found that this cooler can float in water, and there's an exterior pocket for your phone or other small items.
+It's also easy to wipe clean and fold flat when not in use.
+During testing, we found this cooler can float in water, and there's an exterior pocket for your phone or other small belongings.

-If you're in the market for a comfortable cooler that you can sling over your shoulders like a backpack, the Jaunt is a great option.
+The Jaunt is a great choice for folks who want a comfortable cooler that one can sling over the shoulders like a backpack.
 It's lightweight enough to lug around and small enough to stash with your gear.
-Just note that because it's not the biggest pack, we only recommend it for day trips—and certainly not for the whole family.
+Just note that because it's not the biggest pack (that honor goes to the Engel HD30) we only recommend it for day trips—and certainly not for the whole family.

 It's also worth mentioning that this bag isn't completely waterproof.
 It disappointed us as a dry bag, although it did serve as an adequate cooler.
 And even though the price tag on the IceMule Jaunt 15 isn't anywhere near the more expensive ones on this list, it still seems pretty pricey for its small size.
 It has just 15.7 liters of space, which can fit 28 cans and a standard-sized bottle of wine.
 It is 9 by 8.5 by 17 inches in size, which is actually the shortest length of the coolers we've tested.
 If you're looking for a slightly larger backpack that you can take along your adventures, take a look at the RTIC Backpack 30.
 This alternative is heavier but is also bigger and offers much more space.